 If you have any questions about the Erasmus+ Internship Mobility (SMP) or your application, there are two contact points at the TUM at your disposal:

-- The International Center's Erasmus Office can help you with general information about the Erasmus+ program and Erasmus scholarships.
+- The TUM Global & Alumni Office's Erasmus Team can help you with general information about the Erasmus+ program and Erasmus scholarships.
 The team will also provide you with valuable information on language and intercultural preparation prior to your stay abroad.

 - The Erasmus departmental coordinators will provide you with information on selection criteria, approval/nomination procedures and, where appropriate, recognition procedures.
 In addition, the Erasmus departmental coordinators will inform you about further documents required for the nomination

 You would like to get information about internships of students of TUM in Europe and their experiences?
 Read the reports of fellow students at TUM here.

 Searching for internships abroad, job application tips, country information and much more: On our internship search page, you will find tips and links that will get you closer to a suitable internship.

 You would like to sublet your apartment or room during your internship abroad?
 The Global & Alumni Office is always on the lookout for temporary living space for incoming international exchange students and is happy to assist you with the placement.

 How do you learn to consciously enter a different environment?
 What role does one's own cultural identity play?
 Through the workshop on intercultural communication of TUM Language Center you can optimally prepare for your stay abroad.